aspects19/geminate/README.md

     ``` sh
     git clone https://github.com/aspects19/geminate
     ```
-3. Navigate to the project and build the project.
+3. Navigate to the project.
     ``` sh
     cd geminate
+    ```
+4. Build the project using.
+    ``` sh
     cargo build --release
     ```

-This will create a binary in that can run as a standalone app.
+This will create a binary in `./target/release/` that can run as a standalone app.

 ## Contributions

-If You wish to make contributions to this project such as reporting issues and bugs, fixing them and adding features, take a look at [contribution guide](https://github.com/aspects19/weather-app/CONTRIBUTING.md)
+If You wish to make contributions to this project such as reporting issues and bugs, fixing them and adding features, take a look at [contribution guide](https://github.com/aspects19/geminate/CONTRIBUTING.md)

 ## License